bohan0627/INFO6205/README.md

 # INFO6205
-This is the class repository for Program Structure and Algorithms
+This is the INFO6205 class repository.
+Class: Program Structure and Algorithms